renpy/renpy/sphinx/source/testcases.rst

 label clause
 ---------------
+Does not do anything when executed.
+This clause only exists to be used inside ``if`` and ``until`` statements.

-This is a control, assert-like clause.
-It does not *do* anything when executed, but raises an exception if the given label has not been passed by the script since the last executed test statement.
+The label clause is ready if and when the provided label has been passed between the previous test statement and the one before.

 Attention, this means that the following example does not work::

     "play chapter 1"
     # passing the "chapter_1" label
     pause 1
-    label chapter_1
+    assert label chapter_1

-.. a label clause statement placed directly after non-advancing statements, for example
-.. pause clauses or other label clauses

 It will not work because no renpy label will have been reached between the pause statement and the label statement.
 The same happens in the following example::

     "play chapter 1"
     # passing the "chapter_1" label
-    label chapter_1
+    assert label chapter_1
-    label chapter_1
+    assert label chapter_1

 The chapter_1 label is not reached between the first label clause and the second label clause, therefore the second label clause fails.
-In both examples, the label clause would have worked if it were placed on its own directly after the ``"play chapter 1"`` statement (or after the comment, which doesn't count).
+In both examples, the assert label statement would have worked if it were placed on its own, directly after the ``"play chapter 1"`` statement (or after the comment, which doesn't count).

-The label clause is ready if and when the provided label has just been passed.
+.. to jump, use ``run Jump("label_name")``

 drag clause
 --------------